ChainSafe/PINT/docs/getting-started/resources/general-resources.md

 ## Welcome

-Here you will find resources to help facilitate your learning about _Polkadot_, the _Polkadot Host_, and _Gossamer_.
+Here you will find resources to help facilitate your learning about _Polkadot_.
 Don't worry if you are unfamiliar with these <a target="_blank" rel="noopener noreferrer" href="https://wiki.polkadot.network/docs/en/glossary">terms</a>, the resources listed here assume no prior knowledge about them.
-That being said, it would be helpful to have a basic understanding of existing blockchains such as Bitcoin and Ethereum.

 ## Polkadot

 To start, it would be extremely beneficial to have an understanding of the Polkadot Network.
 For a high-level introduction to Polkadot, check out the  <a target="_blank" rel="noopener noreferrer" href="https://polkadot.network/Polkadot-lightpaper.pdf">lightpaper</a>.
 To understand the motivation behind Polkadot's creation and what makes it unique, check out this great blog post <a target="_blank" rel="noopener noreferrer" href="https://medium.com/polkadot-network/a-brief-summary-of-everything-substrate-and-polkadot-f1f21071499d">A brief summary of everything Substrate and Polkadot</a>.
-While reading, it would be helpful to note that <a target="_blank" rel="noopener noreferrer" href="https://github.com/paritytech/substrate">Substrate</a> and <a target="_blank" rel="noopener noreferrer" href="https://github.com/ChainSafe/gossamer">Gossamer</a> are both implementations of the Polkadot Host.
+While reading, it would be helpful to note that <a target="_blank" rel="noopener noreferrer" href="https://github.com/paritytech/substrate">Substrate</a>.

 ### Additional Resources